William Craig1,2

 b. circa 1688, d.
 1725

-Andrew Hampton was born circa 1688 in Monmouth Co., New Jersey.
+Andrew Hampton was born circa 1688 in Monmouth County, New Jersey.
 He was the son of John Hampton and Martha Brown.
-Andrew Hampton married Susannah Unknown.
-Andrew Hampton died in 1725 in Cecil Co., Maryland.
+Andrew Hampton married Susannah (?).
+Andrew Hampton died in 1725 in Cecil County, Maryland.

-Susannah Unknown married Andrew Hampton, son of John Hampton and Martha Brown.
+Susannah (?) married Andrew Hampton, son of John Hampton and Martha Brown.

 Jonathan Hampton